peiswang/MicroNetChallenge/Train.md

 * prune the convolution layers of student net with sparsity of 75%, train with teacher-student (300 epochs)
 * quantize the activations of convolution layers of student net to 4bit, exclude the first convolution layer, train with teacher-student (300 epochs)
 * quantize the weights of convolution layers of student net to 4bit, train with teacher-student (300 epochs)
-* update means and vars for BN layers, to do that, simply set the student net to train mode, and run network forward on train-set for
-  10 epochs
 * prune the weight of fc layer with sparsity of 50%, train with teacher-student (50 epochs, previous layers fixed)
 * quantize the weight of fc layer to 4bit, train with teacher-student (50 epochs, previous layers fixed)